“I want to retire early with 1 million dollars.“

 The wife, on the other hand, had tears rolling down her face.
 They weren’t tears of sadness, but tears of joy that her husband could actually walk away from the job that was causing him overwhelming stress.

-As what I told my clients and as I tell most people who want to retire early, it’s not something that I am at all comfortable with.
+As I told my clients and as I tell most people who want to retire early, it’s not something that I am at all comfortable with.
 I would prefer that my clients work at least until they’re 62 to draw some sort of retirement check.

 Having the social security check puts much less stress on their retirement portfolio to produce their required monthly income check, but despite wanting to tell the client that, no, they can’t retire yet, they need to wait; the numbers don’t lie.